drrob1/src/README.md

 38. copyc, copyc1, copyc2, copycv, cf, cf2, cf3 -- use same list concept to use concurrency in the copying of selected files.
 I primarily use cf2 now.
 39. copying, copyingc -- same basic concept but implemented differently.
 Command line params are list of output destinations.
 Needs flags to specify inputs.
 40. heiclist -- convert a list of heic files to jpg, using my list routines.
+41. lint -- specialty program for work that checks our weekly schedule for 3 errors: vacation assigned to work, and 2 errors about fluoro.

 All the other files were either used in testing or are support files for the above programs.